samarthdd/icap-aks-delivery/documentation.md

 ### 5.1 Healthcheck

-- Make sure all the applications are healty and synced from argocd UI
+- Make sure all the applications are healthy and synced from argocd UI

 ### 5.2 Testing rebuild